ItoHiromu/Eusoc-Sim/README.md

   ```bash
   $ Java Main
   ```
-  then we get 8 csv files i.e.,
+  then we get 8 csv files as below,
+  1)
+  2)

 ### Example output on console
 * [Example 1] Output on console is displayed as below, (Major parameter set is F0=10; β=0.6; T=13; ε=0.2)